g4n3sha5/g4n3sha5/README.md

 <div align="center">
   <h1>Hi, I'm Kamil 👋</h1>
   <h3>
-  I'm a self-taught web developer & designer.
-I am curious and love exploring new technologies or techniques, always learning new skills.
+  I'm a self-taught web developer with solid UI/UX and Graphic Design skills.
+I love exploring, both in life and IT, always learning new skills, technologies and techniques.
   </h3>
 </div>